samplchallenges/SAMPL-containers/tutorials/README.md

    ```

 ## Section 3: Test/Run your container
-In this section, we will use the wrapper `ever_given` to run the docking container. `ever_given` mimics the infrastructure we will use to run your container on the SAMPL-league website, making it a great way to test that you container will run properly ahead of uploading to the [SAMPL challenges website](https://app.samplchallenges.org/).
+In this section, we will use the wrapper `ever_given` to run the docking container. `ever_given` mimics the infrastructure we will use to run your container on the SAMPL-league website, making it a great way to test that you container will run properly ahead of uploading to the [SAMPL challenges website](https://app.samplchallenges.org/). `ever_given` also abstracts away [volume mounting](https://docs.docker.com/engine/reference/commandline/run/#mount-volume--v---read-only) to link your local directory with a directory inside the container, making it easier to quickly test your container.
 1. Change directories into "tutorials" one directory above:
    * command: `cd ..`
 2. Run the container.
 A successful run should look like the code block below.